 This post: Grocery Shopping in San Pedro Belize has a bunch of prices on things from bread to milk.
 Check it out.

 And San Pedro has amazing restaurants – they are a huge part of what makes this island so wonderful.
 You are going to want to eat out!
 Check out these menus – like Elvis’ Kitchen or Red GInger Restaurant for a sense of the prices.

-Travel: I travel more than the average expat/immigrant but I travel relatively cheaply.
-I use the water taxi, the bus and stay at low priced hotels – unless I get an invitation from a resort.
+Travel: I travel some, but not alot – it is expensive!
+And I try travel relatively cheaply.
+I use the water taxi, the bus and stay at low-priced hotels – unless I get an invitation from a resort.
 But I LOVE to travel.
-And if I go on a trip or two a month, I can easily spend $500US.
-Traveling in Belize is pricey!
+And if I go on a trip within Belize for a few days, I can easily spend $500US.

 Also, if you plan to visit friends and family in the US (or Canada or your place of birth) make sure to factor that in when budgeting.

 Remember, that if you visit once a year or less (like me) – you might go a bit crazy in Target or CVS.